Henry Brown (footballer)

 Henry Oscar Brown (born 20 April 2007) is an English footballer who plays as a midfielder for club Grimsby Town.

 Career

 Grimsby Town

 Brown signed for Grimsby Town's academy at the age of 8 and has been a regular in the club's youth team over recent seasons.

 Brown made his first-team debut on 12 November 2024 in a 3–2 defeat to Chesterfield in the Bristol Street Motors Trophy before making his league debut for the club as a late substitute in a 1–0 loss against Salford City on 15 March 2025.

 Brown signed his first professional contract with the club on 30 May 2025, signing a two-year deal.

+In January 2026, Brown joined Northern Premier League Premier Division club Gainsborough Trinity on a one-month loan.